cchitsiang/awesome-stars/topics.md

 - [trufflesecurity/trufflehog](https://github.com/trufflesecurity/trufflehog) - Find and verify secrets
 - [ciderapp/Cider](https://github.com/ciderapp/Cider) - A new cross-platform Apple Music experience based on Electron and Vue.js written from scratch with performance in mind. 🚀
 - [geist-org/geist-ui](https://github.com/geist-org/geist-ui) - A design system for building modern websites and applications.
-- [keploy/keploy](https://github.com/keploy/keploy) - Test generation for Developers.
-Generate tests and stubs for your application that actually work!
 - [swisskyrepo/PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) - A list of useful payloads and bypass for Web Application Security and Pentest/CTF
 - [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - The platform for building AI from enterprise data
 - [pedroslopez/whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js) - A WhatsApp client library for NodeJS that connects through the WhatsApp Web browser app